ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 The workflow is initiated by the data table rule, `Example: AWS IAM: Detach All User Policies`.

-1. Open an incident and select the row of data table `AWS IAM Users` corresponding to user who needs to have all polices removed or deleted.
+1. Open an incident and select the row of data table `AWS IAM Users` corresponding to the user who needs to have all polices removed or deleted.
 2. From the selected row’s actions menu, select `Example: AWS IAM: Detach All User Policies`.

    ![screenshot: fn-aws-iam-detach-user-policies-action ](./screenshots/fn-aws-iam-detach-user-policies-action.png)